Puzzelism/sinestraction/README.md

  - Adjustable **scale**, and **frequency!**
  - Dynamic **resolution** to be as big as your heart (or your monitor) can take!
- - Play with the smoothing of the graph by adjusting the **split factor!**
+ - Play with the smoothing of functions by adjusting the **split factor!**
  - **Stop, start and speed up** time as you see fit!
  - Add **additional waves** so the party never ends!
  - See the action up close and personal with **wireframes!**